Alignment

 - room_name

 - Offset - Do you want an offset from the target?
-In this example, we're having a positive offset of 0.375 inches (which is 0.375 inches BELOW the BOTTOM EDGE of Room Name)
+In this example, we're having a positive offset of 0.375 inches (which is 0.375 inches BELOW the BOTTOM EDGE of Room Name).

 The final result is COMMAND: Target Offset

-align_top_to_bottom: room_name 0.375 inches
+align_top_to_bottom: room_name 0.375in

 You can use most units of measurement in here as well, including px, pt, mm, cm, m, in, ft, & pi